-Lockdown has brought many challenges to households around the country, and it’s not unusual to see parents (or even the kids!) pulling their hair out on social media, asking friends for help or questioning how to home school their children whilst trying to hold down a full time job.
-Creating a positive mental health environment can be hard.
-It’s no surprise therefore that during lockdown a lot of people are noticing their mental wellbeing declining.
+Covid-19, with its lockdowns and isolations, has brought many challenges to households around the country, and it’s not unusual to see parents (or even the kids!) pulling their hair out on social media, asking friends for help or questioning how to keep their children happy and occupied when isolating.
+Creating a positive mental health environment at home can be hard.
+It’s no surprise therefore that during lockdown and isolation, a lot of people are noticing their mental wellbeing declining.

-So how can you build a positive mental health environment at home during lockdown?
+So how can you build a positive mental health environment at home?
 Here are our top 10 tips:

 If someone is worried, work together to find a solution to the problem.
 Working as a team has many benefits from added support, a sense of belonging and as the whole family has contributed, it’s likely everyone will be happy with the outcome!